BREAST FAT TRANSFER

 Ensuring a Successful Breast Fat Transfer

 Fat transfer to the breasts is a technically demanding procedure due to the time required to ensure optimum fat survival.
+The method of harvesting the fat cells, purifying them, and reinjecting the fat will determine the percentage of fat cells that survive the process.

-Breast fat transfer can also be used to fine-tune the outcome of breast reconstruction after lumpectomy or mastectomy, and to improve the aesthetic results of breast implant augmentation, for example adding fat to disguise the edges of silicone or saline implants, or the rippling effect more common with saline breast implants.
+For example, fat can be added to disguise the edges of silicone or saline implants, or to mask the rippling effect more common with saline breast implants.